 - Weird Functioning of the Operating System or Software

 Unfortunately, if you observe that the operating system or other software is either acting up or not at all responding, then you must attempt restarting your device and run a virus scan.
-To prevent this issue in the future, the installation of creditable anti-virus software is necessary.
+To prevent this issue in the future, we always recommend that the installation of creditable anti-virus software is necessary.

 - Computer Running Slow